 What are Anesthesia Errors?

-During surgery, patients are often put to sleep for the duration of the surgery in order for the procedure to go smoothly.
-However, serious errors can occur when administering anesthesia.
+During surgery, patients are often put to sleep through the process of anesthesia for the duration of the surgery.
+However, serious errors can occur when administering anesthesia medication.
 The effects of anesthesia errors can be severe and lasting.
 This is true both for general anesthesia (when a patient is put completely under for a procedure) and local anesthesia (when part of a patient is numbed during a procedure).
-If you or someone you love has been given anesthesia and suffered a serious injury in Pennsylvania, contact our Philadelphia anesthesia errors attorney immediately for a confidential consultation.

 Types of Anesthesia Errors

-- Administering an overdose of one or more anesthetic drugs
+- Giving an overdose of one or more anesthetic drugs

-- Administering too little of one or more anesthetic drugs leading to anesthesia awareness, or where the patient is aware of and feels the entire surgery
+- Providing too little of one or more anesthetic drugs leading to anesthesia awareness, or where the patient is aware of and feels the entire surgery

-- Administering anesthetic drugs to a patient with known allergies
+- Dispursing anesthetic drugs to a patient with known allergies

 - Using defective or dirty medical devices and equipment during the administration of anesthetic drugs